 Surgery to fix an aortic aneurysm is done under general anesthesia.
 This means you will be asleep during surgery.
 Your incision will be on your chest or abdomen.
 You may also have incisions in your groin.

 The surgeon will put a clamp above and below the damaged part of your aorta.
 The surgeon will open the damaged part of your aorta. and sew a graft into it.
-A graft is made of special fabric.
-The graft will make the walls of the aorta stable.
+A graft is made of special fabric and will make the walls of the aorta stable.
 The incision will be closed with staples or stitches.
 The surgeon will put a dressing on your incision.

 What to Expect after Surgery